harshbhatia66/BallsDeepLearning/DataPipeline/readme.md

 Note: Currently this will identify only one person and, we need to add capability to recognise other speakers as well.

 Compile the transcript dataset using this metadata - identify.py

+Note: Create an env using the requirements.txt file.